wilm0x42/wii-gc-adapter-inject/README.md

-# wii-gc-adapter
+# Wii-GCA-Inject

-Based off of wii-u-gc-adapter by ToadKing, wii-gc-adapter is a mod for Super Smash Bros.
+Based off of wii-u-gc-adapter by ToadKing, Wii-GCA-Inject (formerly known as wii-gc-adapter) is a mod for Super Smash Bros.
 Brawl that allows you to use gamecube controllers, via the official Nintendo Wii u Gamecube Controller Adapter.
-Implementation is based on Gecko OS.
-(Riivolution, previously)
+It's currently working using a .gpf file, compatible only with Gecko OS, but a standard gecko code version on the way, hopefully Coming Soon™.

 All controller functionality, including rumble and hotplugging, is supported.
 (That is, hotplugging of both controllers AND adapters! :D)